NeonJing/Gears/README.md

 ## Task A

-**任务描述：** Task A aims to increase the diversity of feedback text through multiple text enhancement techniques, thereby improving the quality and diversity of system-generated feedback.
+**Task details：** Task A aims to increase the diversity of feedback text through multiple text enhancement techniques, thereby improving the quality and diversity of system-generated feedback.
 In this task, we use a series of text processing techniques, including negation processing, noun replacement, adjective antonym replacement, Unigram Noising, Instance Crossover Augmentation, voice transformation, etc.

-**代码示例：**
+**Code example：**

 ```python
 # Negative Processing